arujbansal/arujbansal/README.md

 I’m interested in how abstractions are built and interact across the stack&mdash;from compilers and computer architecture to distributed systems.

-I started with competitive programming in high school and was selected for India's IOI Training Camp in 2022.
+I started with competitive programming in high school and attended India's IOI Training Camp in 2022.
 At Duke University, my interests shifted toward systems and performance-oriented software.
 I was recently involved in a computer networking research project.

 Next summer, I’ll be joining Optiver as a Software Engineer Intern.
 I was previously at Snowflake.